mangelozzi/rgflow.nvim/README.md

     - Find search results asynchronously
     - Populates the QuickFix windows in batches so it seems like it's none blocking.
     - Highlights the search term, so even if `:noh` the search terms are still highlighted
+        - Even if used a regex as the search term
     - You can set it's theme colours.
 However if you are someone you likes to change color scheme a lot, if you use the defaults they will update to some sane defaults based on the applied scheme.